-NEW CLASSES COMMENCE IN OCTOBER 2018 FOR ABSOLUTE BEGINNERS AND FOR IMPROVERS
+NEW CLASSES STARTED IN OCTOBER 2018 FOR ABSOLUTE BEGINNERS AND FOR IMPROVERS

 Contact us about learning bridge & we'll put you in touch with our EBU-qualified teacher who runs classes at the Club.